-VOTE BY INTERNET - www.proxyvote.com

-Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 P.M.
-Eastern Time the day before the cut-off date or meeting date.
+VOTE BY INTERNET - www.proxyvote.com Use the Internet to transmit your voting instructions and for electronic delivery of information.
+Vote by 11:59 P.M.
+ET on 08/05/2018.
 Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction form.